xspanger3770/ZejfSeis/README.md

 ## Filters

-All the data displayed in the application are filtered using a band-pass filter, meaning that frequencies outside the range specified at `Settings->Filter` will get attenuated.
-Additionally, there is a quick filter selector at the top of the main window.
+All the data displayed in the application are filtered using a band-pass filter, which makes frequencies outside the range will get attenuated.
+You can configure the filter using the `Filters` menu.
+You can either select one of the prepared filters or create custom one in `Filters->Custom`.
 These filters makes it easier seeing earthquakes at different distances by filtering some noise out from the signal.